Tundra Space

 Summary

-To evaluate the safety, tolerability, and preliminary efficacy of intramuscular injection of hepatocyte-like cells into the rectus sheath in patients with liver failure (including acute liver failure, acute-on-chronic liver failure, and chronic liver failure) and small-for-size syndrome, with the ultimate goal of improving survival rates.
+To evaluate the safety, tolerability, and preliminary efficacy of rectus sheath injection of hepatocyte-like cells in the treatment and prevention of small-for-size syndrome, with the ultimate goal of improving patient survival.

-Official title: A Clinical Study on the Safety and Tolerability of Hepatocyte-like Cells in Patients With Liver Failure and Small-for-Size Syndrome
+Official title: A Clinical Study on the Safety, Tolerability, and Preliminary Efficacy of Hepatocyte-like Cell Injection for the Prevention and Treatment of Small-for-Size Syndrome

 Key Details